 Over time, the regulation of the financial industry has evolved to increasingly include regulations to protect customers and consumers.
 The Group's conduct risk is therefore closely associated with the Group's compliance.
 The Board of Directors has adopted dedicated guidelines for conduct risk in order to clarify the importance of this topic for the Group.
-This policy lays down the Board of Directors' risk tolerance in this area.
+These guidelines include, among other things, the Board of Directors' risk tolerance in the area.
 The Group has a low tolerance for conduct risk.
 This means that no single conduct incidents should be able to materially damage the Group's financial strength, performance or reputation.
 The overall risk tolerance in the area is concretised and operationalised through quantifiable parameters for risk tolerance in different sub-areas.

-The policy also regulates responsibility, follow-up and reporting requirements, and the main principles for ensuring good business conduct.
+The guidelines also regulate responsibility, follow-up and reporting requirements, and the main principles for ensuring good business conduct.
 All employees are required to contribute to ensuring that customers' needs and entitlements are adequately handled, including by providing professional and honest customer services to ensure that the Bank's customers can make clear and well-informed choices.